-Courtney Barton advocates on behalf of victims of narcissistic abuse who have separated from the narcissist to free themselves from the narcissist’s grip.
-Courtney ensures that her clients can negotiate with the narcissist on an equal playing field, free from coercion and control and without being re-victimised by the process.
-Courtney’s priority is to ensure that her client’s achieve a resolution of all issues quickly and at the least possible financial and emotional cost.
+Courtney’s legal team of narcissistic abuse specialists, advocate on behalf of victims of narcissistic abuse who have separated from the narcissist to free themselves from the narcissist’s grip.
+At Barton Family Lawyers, we make sure our clients can negotiate with the narcissist on an equal playing field, free from coercion and control and without being re-victimised by the process.
+Our priority is to ensure that our clients achieve a resolution of all issues quickly and at the least possible financial and emotional cost.

 If you are separating or thinking of separating, contact Barton Family Lawyers on 3465 9332 to book a reduced rate initial consultation with one of our experienced Brisbane Family Lawyers who have special expertise and experience dealing with narcissistic abuse.

 If you are struggling following separation to free yourself from the grips of your abuser and to take your power back, please reach out to someone you love and trust and ask for help.
 Your mental health is priority.
 You can’t be a good parent to your children until you look after yourself first.